Sam Singer (basketball)

 Sam Singer (סם סינגר; born February 14, 1995) is an American-Israeli professional basketball player who last played for Bnei Herzliya of the Israeli Premier League.
 He played college basketball for the California Golden Bears.
 In his four years at Cal, he was a three-time Pac-12 All-Academic Honorable Mention and played the third-most games in school history.

 Early life

 Singer is from Miami, Florida, and is Jewish.
 His father is Robert Singer and his mother is Jani Kline Singer.
-His paternal grandfather, David, served in the U.S. Army in World War II.
+His paternal grandfather, David, was in the U.S. Army in World War II.

-He attended Ransom Everglades School in Miami, Florida, where he regarded as one of the top guard prospects in the state of Florida.
+He attended Ransom Everglades School in Miami, Florida, where he was regarded as one of the top guard prospects in the state of Florida.
 Singer averaged 27.3 points, 10.4 rebounds and 7.3 assists to lead the Raiders to the Class 4A state semifinals and a 27-3 record as a senior.
 He was named to the Florida vs. U.S.A.
 Hardwood Classic All-Star team in 2013.